Citrus depressa: Health benefits

 Though commonly used as a fruit juice and considered an aid in metabolic health, C. depressa can potentially also aid in fat regulation.
-The addition of C. depressa alongside a high-fat diet has demonstrated to decrease fat mass, though this is based on a study done on rat models, and little study has been done to determine a similar correlation in humans.
-Dried shiikuwasha, however, is often mixed with teas for its therapeutic benefits, and can be mixed into a fruit paste with chili pepper as a garnish on grilled meats.
-Shiikuwasha paste has also been demonstrated to decrease plasma glucose levels in lab rats and human volunteers.
+The addition of C. depressa alongside a high-fat diet has been demonstrated to decrease fat mass, though this is based on a study done on rat models, and little study has been done to determine a similar correlation in humans.
+Dried shiikwaasa, however, is often mixed with teas for its therapeutic benefits, and can be mixed into a fruit paste with chili pepper as a garnish on grilled meats.
+Shiikwaasa paste has also been demonstrated to decrease plasma glucose levels in lab rats and human volunteers.

 High levels of flavonoids provide the bitter taste often associated with the fruit.
-To make Shiikuwasha juice more palatable, sugar is commonly added excessively.
+To make shiikwaasa juice more palatable, sugar is commonly added excessively.
 However, fermentation of Citrus depressa juice has also been demonstrated to cause a significant decrease in the umami, bitterness and astringent tastes of the fruit, to aid in creating a more flavorful drink while maintaining the nutritional content of the fruit.

-Shiikuwasha fruits are also a significant source of anti-oxidants.
-An in vitro study used antioxidant assays to determine that in 100 g of unripened Shiikuwasha peels, there is either, approximately, 225.4 mg to 294.2 mg of total phenolic compounds – composed of β‐Carotene and DPPH – which varied due to differing extraction methods.
+Shiikwaasa fruits are also a significant source of antioxidants.
+An in vitro study used antioxidant assays to determine that in 100 g of unripened shiikwaasa peels, there is either, approximately, 225.4 mg to 294.2 mg of total phenolic compounds – composed of β‐Carotene and DPPH – which varied due to differing extraction methods.